BlyDoesCoding/ComfyTechCorner/content/post/vmgpupass/index.md

 Installation
 ============

-Step 1: Install Ubuntu
+Install Ubuntu
 ----------------------

 Start with the latest version of Ubuntu Desktop as your base OS.

-Step 2: Clone Repository
+Clone Repository
 ------------------------

 Clone the following GitHub repository using the terminal:

     git clone https://github.com/wabulu/Single-GPU-passthrough-amd-nvidia.git

-Step 3: Execute Setup Script
+Execute Setup Script
 ----------------------------

 Navigate into the cloned folder and execute the `setup.sh` file provided:

     sudo bash ./setup.sh

-Step 4: Download OS ISO
+Download OS ISO
 -----------------------

 Download the latest ISO of the OS you want to virtualize.
 For this example, let's use Windows 10 from [here](https://www.microsoft.com/de-de/software-download/windows10ISO).

-Step 5: Create Virtual Machine
+Create Virtual Machine
 ------------------------------

 Open your virtual machine manager and create a new virtual machine.
 Choose the downloaded ISO, follow the setup steps, and before finishing, check "Customize configuration."
 Configure the following options: